Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "It wasn’t your fault," Vemik replied.

-"No, but...in English that means something like *‘I share your pain.’*" Julian explained.
+"No, but... in English that means something like *‘I share your pain.’*" Julian explained.

 "...Thank you."

 "But you’re here," Yan said, with remarkable tact.
-"And you have another...what was the word, Vemik?"
+"And you have another... what was the word, Vemik?"

 *"Ship,"* Vemik told him.
 That particular English word was easy for the People to say.

 "Yes.
-Some...powerful people.
+Some... powerful people.
 The leaders of our biggest tribes, they agreed to help."

 "There are others in that ship?"

 "Yes.
-Four like us and one who’s...different," Xiù said.
+Four like us and one who’s... different," Xiù said.

 "Very different," Allison added.